 Step 1: Turn on guest access at the Teams org-wide level

-To turn on guest access, go to the Microsoft Teams admin center.
+To turn on guest access, go to the admin center at https://admin.microsoft.com.

 In the Teams admin center, select Org-Wide settings > Guest access.

 Set the Allow guest access in Microsoft Teams switch to On.

 On this same page, turn on or turn off Calling, Meeting, and Messaging settings for guests.

 If you're using default settings in Azure Active Directory, SharePoint Online, and Microsoft 365 Groups, you may be done configuring guest access.
 In this case, you can skip the rest of the steps.
 If you're not sure, or if you're using custom settings for AAD, SharePoint Online, or Microsoft 365 Groups, continue with the rest of the steps in this checklist.

 Sign in to the Azure portal as a tenant administrator.